CiccioLagXCVIII/ToDoList/README.md

-It's a simply To-Do List App.
+## It's a simply To-Do List App.
 That's all 😂

+It's not responsive...but it will be